 The same also applies to putting your assets into a trust for your family to inherit when you die.

-It’s best to get advice from an expert in estate planning, such as a solicitor, an accountant, a will writing service or an independent financial adviser.
+It’s best to get advice from an expert in estate planning, such as a solicitor or an independent financial adviser.

 To search for an estate and tax planning adviser in your area, use: